cloudtraveler/avxlabs-docs/ace_pro/docs/lab2.md

 ### 5.3.
 Route Info DB

 Route Info DB is similar to *Routing Information Base (RIB)*.
-It will provide the overall routing information of a Transit Gateway known by the CoPilot
+It will provide the overall routing information of a Transit Gateway known by the CoPilot.

 Go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways** and select the Transit Gateway **_aws-us-east2-transit_**: